wilson0x4d/appsettings2/docs/ref/providers/JsonConfigurationProvider.rst

         },
     }

-When loaded using `JsonConfigurationProvider` the resulting `Configuration` object will have attribute names and a structure which matches the JSON, consider the following Python code (where "example.json" contains the above JSON):
+When loaded using :py:class:`~appsettings2.providers.JsonConfigurationProvider` the resulting :py:class:`~appsettings2.Configuration` object will have attribute names and a structure which matches the JSON, consider the following (where "example.json" contains the above JSON):

 .. code:: python